These scholarships apply to incoming Fall 2017 freshmen only.

 - Attended a public metropolitan high school

-- Is a member * of a racial or ethnic minority group that is under-represented at Lipscomb University. (* At least one parent is considered a full minority)
+- Is a member of a group that is under-represented at Lipscomb University.

 Any athlete that receives $12,000 or more in athletic scholarship is required to file a FAFSA (Free Application for Federal Student Aid).

-NCSA Grant (Member School of National Christian School Association)
+Head of School Grant, also known as NCSA grant (Member School of National Christian School Association)

-Student must graduate from an NSCA Member School (listed in current directory)
+Student must graduate from an NCSA Member School (listed in current directory)

-c.
-Children of Lipscomb employees are Not eligible for this scholarship.
+- Children of Lipscomb employees are not eligible for this scholarship.

-d.
-Recipients of Trustee, National Merit Finalists/Semi-Finalists, Lipscomb Academy Valedictorian Scholarship and Athletes whose combined Lipscomb aid is full tuition and above are NOT eligible.
+- Recipients of Trustee, National Merit Finalists/Semi-Finalists, Lipscomb Academy Valedictorian Scholarship and Athletes whose combined Lipscomb aid is full tuition and above are not eligible.

-e.
-Awarded during packaging process, NO application required.
+- Awarded during packaging process, no application required.

-f.
-Cumulative GPA od 2.0 required for renewal.
+- Cumulative GPA of 2.0 required for renewal.